Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $0.55$ (d) $3.5$

-Solution: When the bead is held at your hand at an arbitrary angle, say $18\deg$, the tension in the string is $T\cos\theta=mg$, as you can see in the free-body diagram below.
-After releasing the bead, under the string's tension, moves around a semi-circle.
-As a consequence, it experiences a centripetal force whose magnitude is \[T=F_c=\frac{mv^2}{\ell}\] where $\ell$ is the string's length.
-Substitute from the first equation the tension as $T=\frac{mg}{\cos\theta}$, into the second one, and solve for the speed $v$ \begin{align*} \frac{mg}{\cos\theta}&=\frac{mv^2}{\ell}\\\\ \Rightarrow v&=\sqrt{\frac{g\ell}{\cos\theta}}\\\\&=\sqrt{\frac{1.2\times 9.8}{\cos 18^\circ}}\\\\&=3.5\quad\rm m/s\end{align*} Thus, the correct answer is (d).
+Solution: When the bead is held in your hand at an arbitrary angle, say $18\deg$, the tension in the string is given by $T\cos\theta=mg$, as shown in the free-body diagram below.
+After releasing the bead, it moves around a semi-circle under the string's tension.
+As a consequence, it experiences a centripetal force whose magnitude is: \[T=F_c=\frac{mv^2}{\ell}\] where $\ell$ is the string's length.
+Substituting the expression for tension from the first equation, $T=\frac{mg}{\cos\theta}$, into the second one and solving for the speed $v$: \begin{align*} \frac{mg}{\cos\theta}&=\frac{mv^2}{\ell}\\\\ \Rightarrow v&=\sqrt{\frac{g\ell}{\cos\theta}}\\\\&=\sqrt{\frac{1.2\times 9.8}{\cos 18^\circ}}\\\\&=3.5\quad\rm m/s\end{align*} Thus, the correct answer is (d).

 Problem (4): In a horizontal circle of radius $85\,{\rm cm}$, a constant force of $245\,\rm N$ is applied to a $2.5\,\rm kg$ object as it revolves around the track.
 The speed of the object (in $\rm m/s$) is closest to